 The Girls Initiatives at the YW-NYC reflect our core belief that empowered girls become empowered women.
 Designed to inform, engage and inspire girls in New York City to become self- advocates, the goal of our Girls Initiatives is to ensure that every girl gains the skills, knowledge and confidence to pursue the education, career and life options of their choice.

-Girls Initiatives are FREE programs open to ALL high-school aged (14-18) self-identified girls and gender non-conforming youth in New York City with No Academic Requirement.
-Programs are held at YWCA -Girls Initiatives located at 500 West 56th Street between 10th and 11th Avenues.
+Girls Initiatives programs are FREE and open to ALL high-school aged (14-18) girls, self-identified girls, and gender non-conforming youth in New York City.
+There is No Academic Requirement to enroll.
+Programs are held at the YW-NYC Family Resource Center located at 500 West 56th Street between 10th and 11th Avenues.

 YW AMP Leadership©

 The YWCA of the City of New York Amplifying Multiple Perspectives (AMP) Leadership© Program offers young people aged 14-18 from diverse backgrounds a dynamic and innovative approach to developing their leadership skills.
 Through an examination of social identity, girls will have the opportunity to advance gender equity and racial justice, becoming agents of change in their community and expanding their social justice network.

 The program offers girls, self-identified girls, and gender non-conforming youth the opportunity to develop and define their individual leadership and collective capacity.
 Participants develop their critical thinking and leadership skills, self-awareness and build networks to fight for gender justice.
 AMP Leadership Application >

 Meet Our AMP Leaders: Social Change Agent Internship (SCA)